 - Rolling Green 15 duplex buildings over age 55 housing units (30 Units total) - English Commons 50 over age 55 housing units - Hickory Beech 22 single family homes - 333 Perkins Row development -12 single family house subdivision in process - Donibristle Reservation 44 acres of protected land acquired by Essex County Greenbelt and under conservation restriction by the Town of Topsfield.
 The Town was subsequently awarded a reimbursement grant (LAND- Local Acquisitions for Natural Diversity) from the Mass Div. of Conservation Services in the amount of \$400,000.
-The grant will reimburse Topsfield for more than 80% of the original cost to the town of acquiring a conservation restriction on this land.

-- 290 Ipswich Rd. in 2007, overlooking the Ipswich River and surrounding Willowdale State Forest was acquired by Essex County Greenbelt Association.
+The grant will reimburse Topsfield for more than 80% of the original cost to the town of acquiring a conservation restriction on this land. - 290 Ipswich Rd. in 2007, overlooking the Ipswich River and surrounding Willowdale State Forest was acquired by Essex County Greenbelt Association.
 Topsfield acquired a \$50,000 public access easement with funds from the Topsfield Conservation Commission.
 The Mass.
 Dept. of Conservation and Recreation hold the conservation restriction.
 Topsfield's \$50,000 to acquire the easement came from funds received by Topsfield's Conservation Commission from the Hickory Beach Realty Trust for the preservation and/or restoration of wildlife habitat.
 Essex County Greenbelt used the funds received from granting the restriction and easement, to offset their cost of acquiring the property. - 362 Boston Street, Buttercup Cottage at the intersection of Route 1 and Ipswich Rd. the approximately 1⁄2 acre lot was donated to the Town as open space.
 The Conservation Commission monitors the property that has been cleaned up by a local Eagle Scout.

-Through surveys and public outreach, the Topsfield Open Space Committee has learned that the majority of town residents want to preserve the rural nature of the Town.
+Through surveys and public outreach, the Topsfield Open Space Committee has learned that the majority of the 367 town residents returning the survey want to preserve the rural nature of the

+Town.
 This desire has been consistent for the past four Open Space and Recreation Plans spanning over 16 years.
 Residents are concerned about encroaching development and how it will affect scenic vistas, way of life, and of course, taxes.

-In spite of an aging population, town residents overwhelmingly wish to improve Topsfield's existing recreational trails and create a linked network of trails as well as increase nature trails.
-The Committee was gratified to find that the majority of survey respondents used Topsfield trails more than once a week.
+Of the 367 respondents to the survey, Topsfield residents cited a strong preference for the Town to improve existing recreational trails and create a linked network of trails as well as increase nature trails (see survey question 8 results in Appendix A).
+The Committee was 'gratified to find that the Open Space and Recreation survey respondents used Topsfield trails more than once a week.